vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 Now, you might ask, why are Vespa using 64G of memory for this dataset in the baseline case without *HNSW*?
 The reason is that Vespa stores the _global document id_ (a 96-bit hash of the document id string) in memory, and the document id consumes more memory than the vector data alone.
-1B global document identifiers is about 33GB worth of memory usage.
+One billion [document identifiers](https://docs.vespa.ai/en/attributes.html#document-meta-store) consume about 33GB of memory.
 Finally, there is also 4GB of data for the integer id attribute.
-This additional memory used for the in-memory global document id (gid), is used to support [elastic content distribution](https://docs.vespa.ai/en/elastic-vespa.html), [fast partial updates](https://docs.vespa.ai/en/partial-updates.html) and more.
+This additional memory used for the in-memory gid, is used to support fast [elastic content distribution](https://docs.vespa.ai/en/elastic-vespa.html), [fast partial updates](https://docs.vespa.ai/en/partial-updates.html) and more.

 As we introduce *HNSW* indexing, the memory usage increases significantly due to the additional *HNSW* graph data structure which is also